NoHomey/diplomna2/README.md

 # diplomna2
-My second attempt (idea) for thesis in ***ELSYS (TUES) - Technological shcool "Electronic systems"*** as part of mine collage graduation.
+My second attempt (idea) for thesis in ***ELSYS (TUES) - Technological shcool "Electronic systems"*** as part of mine high school graduation.
 Which more or less documents the process for learning the basics of the MEAN (Mongo, Express, Angular, Node) stack.

 Some tutorials I moved through: